alexanderaleskin/telegram_django_bot/README.rst

 can be stored in the user attribute ``user.current_utrl``.
 The second option is possible if the user manually enters some information (for example, filled in a text field of form).
 After that, the arguments are extracted from the path to call a specific function.
 Storing and interacting with arguments in a path is similar to how ``sys.argv`` works.
 So, for example, the string ``"sl&1&20"`` will be converted to the list ``['sl', '1', '20']``.
-Separator character between attributes is ``&`` by default and can be changed via the ``TelegaViewSet.ARGS_SEPARATOR_SYMBOL`` variable.
+The separator character between attributes is ``&`` by default and can be changed via the ``TelegaViewSet.ARGS_SEPARATOR_SYMBOL`` variable.

-When using ``TelegaViewSet`` you most likely won't have to interact with the argument string directly, since how ``dispatch`` converts a string into arguments, and to create a string for a ``callback_data`` button for calling another method by user, you should use
+When using ``TelegaViewSet`` you most likely won't have to interact with the argument string directly, since ``dispatch`` converts a string into arguments.
+And for creating a ``callback_data`` button string, that the user can call another method from Telegram interface, you should use
 ``TelegaViewSet.gm_callback_data`` function.
 In case you need more low-level interaction with function arguments, then you can use the ``construct_utrl`` and ``get_utrl_params`` functions.

 After receiving the utrl_args arguments and checking access rights, the managing method (action) is directly selected and called.
 The first argument, which is the short name for the function, is popped from the utrl_args.
 All other arguments are passed as parameters into a function.
-Inside the function, the necessary business logic and the data formating for displaying to the user as a response take place.
+Inside the function, the necessary business logic and the data formatting for displaying to the user as a response take place.
 Any such managing function in the ``TelegaViewSet`` class must return the action type ``chat_action`` and the parameters to that action ``chat_action_args``.
 By default, the class has only 1 action ﹣ ``CHAT_ACTION_MESSAGE``, which means that the user will receive a text message (possibly with buttons) as an answer for his/her action.
-The arguments to this action are the text of the message and a list of buttons (can be None).
+The arguments for this action are the text of the message and a list of buttons (can be None).

 After the function is processed, a response is sent to the user by ``send_answer`` function and the user's action is logged.

 The methods to call in ``viewset_routing`` are the ``create, update, delete, show_elem, show_list`` methods.